koenrane/KR-new-site/content/Posts.md

 ## The Causes of Power-Seeking and Instrumental Convergence

 > [!quote] Original sequence description
-> Instrumental convergence posits that smart goal-directed agents will tend to take certain actions (eg gain resources, stay alive) in order to achieve their goals.
+> Instrumental convergence posits that smart goal-directed agents will tend to take certain actions (e.g. gain resources, stay alive) in order to achieve their goals.
 These actions seem to involve taking power *from* humans.
 Human disempowerment seems like a key part of how AI might go very, very wrong.
 >
 > But where does instrumental convergence come from?
 When does it occur, and how strongly?
 And what does the math look like?